How to Dehydrate Beets:

 IF you wish to season your chips with salt or your favorite seasoning - do it now.

-Drying Beets in a Dehydrator
+How to Dehydrate Beets in a Food Dehydrator

 1. Prep as described above.